joii9/GUI_bita/README.md

 This application was born because of the need to keep a compendium of the problems in the Satellite Control Center.

 * The application has the capability to show the last five problems and solutions in a table in the main window named "Bitacora de Sistemas".
+A row can be colored in white, red, green or golden.
+White if the event does not belongs to any satellite.
+Red if the event has not been solved without matter for what satellite is.
+Green if the event has been solved for MX3.
+Golden if the event has been solved for MX2.
 * There is a blank space with the title "Busqueda" to introduce text that it will search in a database to return information about it.
 * Also the user can find a button with the name "Añadir Evento".
 The action of the button is to open another window where the user can register a new event.
-* A bar menu where the user can find the section "Archivo" with the function "Indicadores".
+* A bar menu where the user can find the section "Archivo", "Documentación", "Exportar" and "Ayuda".
+"Archivo" just has the option to close the window.
+"Documentación" has many sections with the documents about each subsystem.
+"Exportar" has the section "Indicadores" and "Info.
+Indicadores".
+And "Ayuda" has the section "Acerca de...".

 ![image](./extras/Images_readme/indicadores.jpg)